ItayHamami/cardfolio/README.md

 HTML5
 CSS3

+**Admin user:
+For admin functions , such as adding and deleting posts from the general "database": username:itay@gmail.com
+ password: 12345678

 Contributions are welcome!
 If you find a bug or have an idea for an enhancement, please submit an issue or pull request.
 For major changes, please open an issue first to discuss your proposed changes.